zopefoundation/ZODB/README.txt

 To make matters worse, we worked on a ZODB4 package for a while and made a couple of alpha releases.
-We've now abandoned that effort, because we didn't have the resources to pursue while also maintaining ZODB(3).
+We've now abandoned that effort, because we didn't have the resources to pursue ot while also maintaining ZODB(3).

 License
 -------